Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: Simulation

-We describe our simulation in terms of the sample size $n$, the ambient dimension $p$, as well as the following data generating distributions (DGD):
+We describe our simulation in terms of the sample size $n$, the dimension of covariates $p$, as well as the following data generating distributions (DGD):

-As the DGD above shows, we have two independent continuous covairates and an outcome variable with homoscedastic noise.
-We consider the set of experiment sample sizes $\{n | n = 2e2, 5e2, 1e3, 3e3, 5e3, 1e4, 2e4\}$.
+As the DGD above shows, we have two independent continuous covariates and an outcome variable with homoscedastic noise.
+For each target parameter (VTE, VIMa and VIMb), we evaluate all three types of estimators (SS, EE and TMLE) in the simulation.
+We use HAL (with default arguments in the \texttt{hal9001}~\citep{coyle2021hal9001-rpkg, HejaziHSHAS2020} package) to estimate the nuisance functions.
+In addition, we implement both S-learner and DR-learner for CATE estimation.
+We find the relative performance of estimators with these two methods are similar in this simulation.
+Consequently, we present the results with S-learner below and attach the results with DR-learner in the Appendix.
+In this simulation, we consider the set of experiment sample sizes $\{2e2, 5e2, 1e3, 3e3, 5e3, 1e4, 2e4\}$.
 For each sample size value, $500$ iterations are executed to collect the point estimates and CIs for each estimator.
-We truncate the estimated propensity scores between $[0.025, 0.975]$ to alleviate potential positivity violation.
-We evaluate the performance of the estimators using four metrics: mean-squared error (MSE), absolute bias, coverage of CIs (with a target coverage rate of 0.95), and the width of CIs.\\
+We truncate the estimated propensity scores between $[0.025, 0.975]$ to alleviate potential positivity violations. \\